 The answer is yes!
 Improperly processed canned foods can present life-threatening hazards.

 Acidified foods are defined by the FDA as low-acid foods (cucumbers, peppers, green beans, onions, etc.) to which acid (vinegar or lemon juice) and/or acid foods (tomatoes) are added to reduce the equilibrium pH below 4.6.
 We recommend when producing acidified foods to aim for a pH level of 4.2 or below as an extra precaution.
-Equilibrium pH is the final pH in the food product after the acidic (usually vinegar) brine acidifies and balances with the other ingredients.
+Equilibrium pH is the final pH in the food product after the acidic brine (usually vinegar) acidifies and balances with the other ingredients.

-How to Determine pH Accurately
+How to Determine Accurate pH Levels

 Low-acid canned foods